The CMB Bispectrum: Constraints on nearly scale-invariant models

 It is possible to consider inflationary vacuum states which are more general than the Bunch-Davies vacuum, such as an excited Gaussian (and Hadamard) state \citep[][see also discussions in \citealt{ChenetAl2007,MeerburgVanDerSchaarCorasaniti2009}]{HolmanTolley2008}.
 Observations of non-Gaussianity in this case might provide insight into trans-Planckian physics.
-The proposed non-separable shape for the bispectrum is \eq S^{\rm flat}(k_1,k_2,k_3) \propto 6\frac{k_1^2+k_2^2 -k_3^2)}{k_2k_3} +\mbox{2 perms} + 2\frac{k_1^2+k_2^2+k_3^2}{(k_1+k_2-k_3)^2(k_2+k_3-k_1)^2(k_3+k_1-k_2)^2}\,. \qe The bispectrum contribution from early times is dominated by flattened triangles, with e.g.\ $ k_3 \approx k_1+k_2$, and for a small sound speed $c_s\ll 1$ can be large.
+The proposed non-separable shape for the bispectrum is \eq S^{\rm flat}(k_1,k_2,k_3) \propto 6\frac{\(k_1^2+k_2^2 -k_3^2\)}{k_2k_3} +\mbox{2 perms} + 2\frac{k_1^2+k_2^2+k_3^2}{(k_1+k_2-k_3)^2(k_2+k_3-k_1)^2(k_3+k_1-k_2)^2}\,. \qe The bispectrum contribution from early times is dominated by flattened triangles, with e.g.\ $ k_3 \approx k_1+k_2$, and for a small sound speed $c_s\ll 1$ can be large.
 Unfortunately, as the divergent analytic approximation breaks down at the boundary of the allowed tetrahedron, some form of cut-off must be imposed, as shown for the smoothed shape in fig.~\ref{fig:flat} where an edge truncation has been imposed together with a mild Gaussian filter.
-This leads to a degree of predictive uncertainty, but the regularisation scheme ensures the primary signal is well-localised on the tetrahedral faces and is quite distinct from other separable shapes investigated to date (refer to ref.~\cite{Fergusson:2008ra} for the specific details).
+This leads to a degree of predictive uncertainty, but the regularisation scheme ensures the primary signal is well-localised on the tetrahedral faces and is quite distinct from other separable shapes investigated to dat, including the much more regular orthogonal and folded shapes (refer to ref.~\cite{Fergusson:2008ra} for the specific details).